DennisWu0/Manual-building-a-k8s-cluster-via-kubeadm/README.md

 ### Step 5: Install K8s Components

-Some users encounter this key error, that is because the K8s repository now uses a new keyring format.
+OMG in this step, I actually met the issue shown below!
+Some users have also reported this key error, which happens because the K8s repository now uses a new keyring format.

 ```bash
 W: OpenPGP signature verification failed: https://prod-cdn.packages.k8s.io/repositories/isv:/kubernetes:/core:/stable:/v1.30/deb  InRelease: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY 234654DA9A296436